wearejust/kirby-meta-tags/README.md

 }
 ```

-When a key matches the current page template name, it is merged and overrides any repeating properties defined on the `pedroborges.meta-tags.default` option so you don't have to repeat yourself.
+When a key matches the current page template name, it is merged and overrides any repeating properties defined on the `wearejust.meta-tags.default` option so you don't have to repeat yourself.

 ## Tag Groups
 These groups accept string, closure, or array as their values.
 Being so flexible, the sky is the limit to what you can do with Meta Tags!